Bizzaro/php-shipping-label-printer/README.md

 This tool is designed for low-volume shipping scenarios where purchasing a dedicated thermal printer isn't cost-effective.
 Instead, it generates PDFs that can be printed on standard laser printers using premade adhesive label sheets.
 The labels are formatted in a 2x2 grid layout on letter-size paper, making it easy to print multiple labels at once.

+**Benefits:**
+- **Saves Time**: No more cutting, taping, or manually attaching labels to packages
+- **Saves Money**: Eliminates the need for packing tape and reduces time spent on manual label application
+- **Professional Appearance**: Clean, properly sized labels that look professional
+- **Cost-Effective**: Works with standard laser printers and premade label sheets - no expensive thermal printer required

 ## Screenshots
 ![Label Layout](generated.png)